relistan/go-director/README.md

 This package is built to make it easy to write and to test background goroutines.
 These are the kinds of goroutines that are meant to have a reasonably long lifespan built around a central loop.
 This is often a `for {}` loop with no conditions.

+The interface allows routines to be dispatched and run for a set number of iterations, or indefinitely.
+You can also signal them to quit, and block waiting for them to complete.

 The core interface for the package is the `Looper`.
 Two `Looper` implementations are currently included, a `TimedLooper` whichs runs the loop on